Jodbajab: Career

 During the Xinhai Revolution which overthrew the Qing, Khalkha Mongol banners declared independence as the state of Mongolia and occupied Dariganga, which was then under Jodubjab's jurisdiction.
 This occurred in March 1912.
-He led an attack in an attempt to recover the area, but on 28 August was taken prisoner and held in Urga (today Ulan Bator).
+He led an attack in an attempt to recover the area, but on 28 August was taken prisoner and held in Urga (today Ulaanbaatar).
 He would be released in 1915 under the terms of the Treaty of Kyakhta (1915).
-After his return to Inner Mongolia, he was commended by Yuan Shikai's government and commissioned a lieutenant-general.
+After his return to Inner Mongolia, he was commended by Yuan Shikai's government and commissioned as a lieutenant general.
 From there he rose to become the senior amban in Chahar Province.
-During the Outer Mongolian Revolution of 1921, he was dispatched in another attempt to re-establish control in Dariganga, but was driven out by Soviet Kalmyk troops and local partisans; the territory would thenceforth remain part of the state of Mongolia.
+During the Mongolian Revolution of 1921, he was dispatched in another attempt to re-establish control in Dariganga, but was driven out by Soviet Kalmyk troops and local partisans; the territory would thenceforth remain part of the state of Mongolia.